Our Lady of Lourdes (opt. Memorial); Saint Gobnait, virgin (opt. Memorial)

 You abandon the commandment of God and hold to human tradition."
 Then he said to them, "You have a fine way of rejecting the commandment of God in order to keep your tradition!
 For Moses said, 'honour your father and your mother'; and, 'Whoever speaks evil of father or mother must surely die.'
 But you say that if anyone tells father or mother, 'Whatever support you might have had from me is Corban' (that is, an offering to God) -- then you no longer permit doing anything for a father or mother, thus making void the word of God through your tradition that you have handed on.
 And you do many things like this."

-What a travesty if one sets aside clearly expressed of God in favour of merely human traditions.
-Many traditional rituals of Jesus' time had lost touch with the central moral virtues taught by Moses and the prophets.
+What a travesty it would be, to prioritise arbitrary human traditions over the clearly expressed will of God.
+Many traditional rituals of Jesus’ time had lost touch with the core virtues taught by Moses and the prophets.

 We need to reexamine our legal and social traditions to better reflect what are considered genuine values today.
 In every generation people need to review their attitudes in the light of our current cultural context.
-We Catholics try to do so with the help of the Holy Spirit, so that our practices correspond with the true spirit of the gospel.
-Almost sixty years ago the second Vatican Council valiantly attempted to do just that; and various synods offer bishops and opportunity to discuss creative ways of renewing the practices and liturgy of the church.
-In our personal lives too we sometimes cling to traditional ways of doing things that are not really in the spirit of Jesus Christ.
+We Catholics try to do so with the help of the Holy Spirit, so as to see what the spirit of the gospel asks of us today.
+Almost sixty years ago the second Vatican Council valiantly attempted to do just that; and bishops were invited to discuss creative ways of renewing the practices and liturgy of the church.
+In our personal lives we sometimes cling to traditional ways of doing things that are not really in the spirit of Jesus Christ.
 Norms of behaviour are always in need of reform in the light of the gospel.
-We need to listen afresh to the Lord's Word, and trust in the Spirit to show us the way.
+We need to listen afresh to Christ’s Word and trust in his Spirit to show us the way.

-The core biblical truth is that whatever God has made is very good.
-This is a good lens through which to examine today's texts,about Solomon and Jesus.
-In his new-built temple Solomon ponders, "Can it be that God dwells among us on earth?
-If the highest heavens cannot contain you, how much less this temple which I have built?"
-Ten centuries later, Jesus excoriated the pettifogging legalists for setting aside God's commandment [i.e. that the world made by God, is very good] and insisting on the observance of minutiae.
+The core belief is that whatever God has made is very good.
+Through this lens we can examine today’s texts, about Solomon and about Jesus.
+In his new-built temple Solomon ponders, “Can it be that God dwells among us on earth?
+If the highest heavens cannot contain you, how much less this temple which I have built?”
+Ten centuries later, Jesus opposed the harsh legalists who set aside God’s commandment [that love is the primary virtue] and insisted on the observance of minutiae.

-Solomon realises that God's dwell is the total universe, and therefore that no mere human construction, however splendid, can really contain God.
-(For Catholics, by the way, those words of Solomon should totally demolish any sentimental notion of "the Prisoner in the Tabernacle.")
-In turn, Jesus declares that all the products of the world, its fruits and vegetables, are clean because they have been created by God.
+Solomon knew that God’s presence fills the total universe and therefore that no human sanctuary, however splendid, can really contain the divinity.
+(For Catholics, by the way, those words of Solomon should defuse any sentimental notion of “the Prisoner in the Tabernacle.”)
+In turn, Jesus declares that all the products of the world are clean because they have been created by God.
 And if he cleared out the buyers and sellers, it was because he accepted that the Jerusalem temple was the House of God.

-To wash ourselves and our food before eating is good hygiene, of course, where water if freely available.
-But if it leads to arguments and a holier-than-thou atmosphere, it violates our destiny to form one large human family under God.
-The Bible cuts through the barriers we raise.
-When we are thoroughly at home in sharing this world with our fellow men and women, then we are ready for heaven, "the highest heavens," home for all God's children.
-Therefore, Jesus calls out any rituals that unnecessarily divide people.
-Any who favour divisiveness are in need of conversion: "This people pays me lip service but their heart is far from me."
+To wash ourselves before eating is good hygiene, of course, where water is available.
+But if conventions lead to a holier-than-thou atmosphere, they can block us from forming one large human family under God.
+The Word of God cuts through the artificial barriers we raise.
+When we are content to share this world with our fellow men and women, then we are ready for heaven, “the highest heavens,” home for all God’s children.
+Authentic rituals should not divide people but promote inclusiveness and the ongoing need for conversion.